 What’s your favorite energy-related book/publication/podcast?

 Utility Dive is my favorite, though I read about 15 daily publications and probably skim 100 titles each day as I vacuum up information.
 I read two to three hours a day, including my daily feeds and reports, looking for new trends and milestones across the spectrum from the latest in battery technology to a new model in blockchain.
 My clients expect me to know about and connect the dots across these areas.
 As the space accelerates, it gets harder.

-Don’t miss out on this unprecedented event and the opportunity to hear from Peter Kelly-Detwiler and 3-time Super Bowl champion Emmitt Smith, among other speakers.
+Don’t miss out on this unprecedented event and the opportunity to hear from Peter Kelly-Detwiler and Andre Tippett, Pro Football Hall of Fame linebacker and five-time All-AFC selection, among other talented speakers.